The Bankrate promise

 Citi’s lineup of business credit cards is pretty thin, but fortunately, the bank has a number of great rewards credit cards for personal use, many of which come with extras such as bonus rewards in certain spending categories (think: dining and travel), valuable welcome offers and low intro APRs.
 Below are some of our favorite Citi credit cards for prequalified offers.

-- Other things to know: 0 percent intro APR on balance transfers for 18 months, then a variable APR of 13.99 percent to 23.99 percent; 24-hour fraud protection, Citi Identity Theft Solutions and $0 liability; Lost Wallet Service (card replacement and emergency cash); Citi Entertainment.
+- Other things to know: 0 percent intro APR on balance transfers for 18 months, then a variable APR of 16.24 percent to 26.24 percent; 24-hour fraud protection, Citi Identity Theft Solutions and $0 liability; Lost Wallet Service (card replacement and emergency cash); Citi Entertainment

 The Double Cash isn’t without downsides, of course.
-For starters, it charges a 3 percent foreign transaction fee and requires you to amass at least $25 in cash back before you can claim it, To boot, it no longer offers most of the useful benefits that once came standard with many rewards credit cards, like purchase protection, travel insurance and extended warranty coverage.
-And, frankly, cardholders looking to maximize their earnings can probably do better with a rotating bonus category card, such as the Blue Cash Preferred® Card from American Express or the Capital One SavorOne Cash Rewards Credit Card.
+For starters, it charges a 3 percent foreign transaction fee.
+To date, it no longer offers most of the useful benefits that once came standard with many rewards credit cards, like purchase protection, travel insurance and extended warranty coverage.
+And, frankly, cardholders looking to maximize their earnings can probably do better with a bonus category card, such as the Blue Cash Preferred® Card from American Express or the Capital One SavorOne Cash Rewards Credit Card.

 All that said, if you’d rather not put much effort into managing your cash back credit card, the Citi Double Cash is a solid option for everyday swiping—not to mention one of the best flat-rate cash back credit cards available.